Seahawks could move Sunday’s kickoff to avoid potential conflict with Mariners

-With the Mariners potentially hosting a game in the American League Divisional playoffs on Sunday, the Seahawks could move the time of their scheduled game against Arizona.
+With the Mariners potentially hosting a game in the American League divisional playoffs on Sunday, the Seahawks could move the time of their scheduled game against Arizona.

 The Seahawks and Cardinals are set to kick off at 1:05 p.m.